 (a) Here’s the first step to doing the thing.

 (b) You might notice these points as you’re doing this step so as not to break a part, gouge out an eye, or blow up the house.

 (c) Here is a VERY SHORT observation or joke that adds information the viewer can use.

 Delete (b) or (c) if you have nothing to say.
 Keep everything tight.

 - Show us closeups of the important stuff.
 How-to videos need to show me how to, not just tell me.
 Get right in on the operation.
 Make sure it’s lit well and easy to see.

 - Resist redundancy.
 During week one at my first professional radio job, my boss went over a tape of my show.
 His first piece of advice: “Anything you say after the word ‘so…’ is redundant.”
 So just stop talking whenever you get the urge to say it (see what I did there?)

 - Edit.
 Cut the bad stuff.
 Cut the mediocre stuff.
 Cut the stuff that’s good, but feels kinda long to you now that you’re looking at it again.

-Part II coming up, in which we deal with Shelly’s question “Can how-to videos be creative?”
+In Part II we deal with Shelly’s question “Can how-to videos be creative?”